Analysis: Electronic trading across US and European bond markets

 Source: Propellant

 In the UK credit, monthly e-trading averaged 35% in 2024 and was also 35% of total credit trading in May.
-In the Propellant analysis, e-trading dealer-to-client (D2C) platform intermediated activity, while voice is direct D2C trading.
+In the Propellant analysis, e-trading is dealer-to-client (D2C) platform intermediated activity, while voice is direct D2C trading.

 Source: Propellant